faltiska/EbookConverter/README.md

 I have added an IDEA project containing:
 - a new Android Library module
-- Greg's original Android app for testing the converster
+- Greg's original Android app for testing the converter
-- the code java from Adobe to handle
+- the java code from Adobe to handle other types except mobi

 The library builds all converters into an .aar archive you can include in your Android project.